 I am not making any claims.
 I am merely reporting my experiences, and how the process feels to me.
 Make of it what you will.

 Thank you for visiting.
 If you enjoyed this post, please follow the blog and/or sign up to receive email posts.
+New posts every three days, and they are getting more and more interesting.
+I promise!
 Comments are welcome here or at https://www.facebook.com/livesofthedead.
-If you enjoyed what you’ve read, please share via email, Facebook, Twitter and/or other social media.
-Much appreciated!
+If you know anyone who would enjoy or relate to this, please forward and/or share on Facebook or Twitter.
 Thanks!